 The Law Library has developed its collection in a variety of formats to provide access to the legal and reference information that our patrons need.
-The Library owns or provides reliable access to: federal and state primary (constitutions, statutes, administrative materials, and cases); secondary resources such as legal encyclopedias, law journals; treatises; practice aids and selected nonlegal reference tools.
-A core collection of print materials is maintained, with many valuable retrospective materials available in microform.
-An array of online databases may be accessed on-campus or remotely via the Internet by members of the law school community (access is restricted to on-campus use for persons who are not current students or faculty of the View a list of available university). databases by visiting either the Law Library pages found on the Faulkner University website, or the "Electronic Databases and Research Vortex" Law Library website (http://www.joneslawlibrary.org/).
+The Library owns or provides reliable access to: federal and state primary law (constitutions, statutes, administrative materials. and cases): secondary resources such as legal encyclopedias, law journals; treatises: practice aids selected non-legal and reference tools.
+A core collection of print materials is maintained, with many valuable available retrospective materials microform.
+An array of online databases may be accessed on-campus or remotely via the Internet by members of the law school community (access is restricted to oncampus use for persons who are not current students or faculty of the University).
+View a list of available databases by visiting the Law Library pages found on the Faulkner University website.
 Finding aids and citators help patrons locate needed information and update their research results.

-The collection is arranged around the curricular and research interests of the law school community.
-Areas of special emphasis include alternative dispute resolution, family law and domestic violence, elder law, jurisprudence, Christian legal thought, religion, and professional responsibility.
+The collection is arranged around the curricular and research interests of the law community.
+Areas of special school emphasis include dispute alternative resolution, family law and domestic violence, elder law, jurisprudence, Christian legal thought, religion, and professional responsibility.
 The Library has a strong collection of Alabama jurisdictional materials.
 Access to non-legal materials is provided through the varied print and electronic resources made available by the main campus library.
-The Law Library's collection also supports the university's ABA-approved legal studies program.
+The Law Library's collection also supports Faulkner University's ABA-approved legal studies program.
 We always welcome input from faculty and students concerning possible additions to the Library collection.

-The first floor of the Library contains the Alabama section, Reserve materials, the Reference collection, federal statutes, federal case law, selected portions of the National Reporter System case law, and the Library's substantial microform collection.
-The second floor houses the bulk of the circulating print general collection (Library of Congress call numbers A through Z); case law, statutes and other legal materials from other states; law journals; and archival materials.
+The first floor of the Library contains the Alabama section, study aid materials, the reference collection, federal statutes, federal case law, and the Library's microform collection.
+The second floor houses the bulk of the circulating general collection (; case law, statutes and other legal materials from other states; law journals; and archival materials.